gaganssingh/miniblog-microservices-project/README.md

 - Nodejs on the backend
 - In memory database

-This app server only one purpose: test out docker and kubernetes in development & production.
-Any code for the app itself is just dummy code, and mush not be used in production.
+This app serves only one purpose: test out docker and kubernetes in development & production.
+Any code for the app itself is just dummy code, and must not be used in production.
 This project just highlights docker & kubernetes usage.

 ### Dockering a service: